dkharazi/oldnotes/bayesian_inference/09_mcmc.md

 ## Model Description
 - MCMC methods are used to approximate the posterior distribution of a parameter of interest by random sampling in a probabilistic space
+	- The posterior distribution can be thought of as a kind of average of the prior and likelihood distributions
 - We can determine a posterior distribution by:
 	1. Using conjugate distributions (i.e. conjugate prior)
 		- The prior and likelihood distributions rarely match up perfectly, so we usually aren't able to work with conjugate distributions